 On Monday May 4, 2020, for the first time in history, the Supreme Court engaged in remote oral arguments for a trademark case involving Booking.com.
 The experience was obviously unique, but the Court did not deviate from all traditions.
 The proceeding began with the highly recognizable “OYEZ!
 OYEZ!
 OYEZ!”

-Interestingly, the proceeding was aired live to the public.
-Under normal circumstances courtroom attendance is restricted and television cameras are prohibited.
-Obviously, the pandemic forced the Court to conduct remote proceedings, but I am unsure why the proceeding was streamed live to the public.
+Interestingly, the Court aired the proceeding live to the public.
+Under normal circumstances, the Court restricts courtroom attendance and prohibits television cameras.
+Obviously, the pandemic forced the Court to conduct remote proceedings, but I don’t know why the Court decided to live stream the proceeding to the public.
 That being said, I think it is a great change and probably long overdue.
 Maybe this was the excuse needed to break the longstanding tradition.
-Hopefully, proceedings will continue to be broadcast live once the Court returns to in-person proceedings.
+Hopefully, the Court will continue to broadcast proceedings once the Court returns to in-person proceedings.

 Judges Speak in Turn